BelmontCommunityEC/website-draft/src/content/events/bunnings-sausage-sizzle-jan-2026.md

 serving around 670 sausages to shoppers across the day.
 Eleven volunteers gave their time on the barbecue and behind the stall.

-The sizzle raised $1,243.82 for BCEC — funds we put straight back into local environmental projects.
+The sizzle raised $1,243.82 for BCEC.
+We put these funds straight back into local environmental projects.
 Thanks to Bunnings Belmont for hosting us and giving the community a chance to support the work on their doorstep.